abstrakct/atb/README.md

 * Make it flexible and easy to use for everyone
 * Nice UI (ascii/text based probably)
 * Rewrite in python?
 Other language?
+* Personally I'm also thinking about creating a small IoT device to show nearby public transport departures.